A guide to topological reconstruction on endomorphism monoids and polymorphism clones: On the number of Polish topologies

 \begin{theorem}[\cite{EJMPP}] Let $\sA$ be a homogeneous and H-homogeneous structure whose age has SAPHG.
 Then, $\End(\sA)$ equipped with $\pw$ has Property~$\mathrm{X}$ with respect to $\Aut(\sA)$. \end{theorem}

-\begin{example} The assumptions of Theorem~\ref{thm:SAPHG} apply to the following structures: \begin{enumerate} \item the random graph $\mathcal{R}$; \item the generic directed graph; \item the disjoint union $\omega K_n$ of countably many copies of the complete graph $K_n$; \item the generic strict poset; \item any of the structures above including loops; \item the generic equivalence relation with $n$-many countably infinite classes $E_{n, \omega}$; \item the Cherlin-Hrushovski structure $\sA_{\mathrm{CH}}$. \end{enumerate} All structures above except the generic strict (or non-strict) poset and $\sA_{\mathrm{CH}}$ are such that their automorphism groups are known to have ample generics, and so automatic continuity with respect to $\csecondgroup$~\cite{HodgesHodkinsonLascarShelah}.
-With the exception of $\sA_{\mathrm{CH}}$ these examples are already mentioned in~\cite{EJMPP}; the claimed properties are easy to prove for $\sA_{\mathrm{CH}}$. \end{example} \cite{EJMMMP-zariski} also show that the endomorphism monoid of the countable atomless Boolean algebra $B_\infty$ has Property~$\mathrm{X}$ with respect to its automorphism group, and the latter is known to have automatic continuity with respect to $\csecondgroup$.
+\begin{example} The assumptions of Theorem~\ref{thm:SAPHG} apply to the following structures: \begin{enumerate} \item \pau{the random graph;} \item the generic directed graph; \item the disjoint union $\omega \pau{\mathbb{K}_n}$ of countably many copies of the complete graph $\pau{\mathbb{K}_n}$; \item the generic strict poset; \item any of the structures above including loops; \item the generic equivalence relation with $n$-many countably infinite classes $\pau{\mathbb{E}_{n, \omega}}$; \item the Cherlin-Hrushovski structure $\sA_{\mathrm{CH}}$. \end{enumerate} All structures above except the generic strict (or non-strict) poset and $\sA_{\mathrm{CH}}$ are such that their automorphism groups are known to have ample generics, and so automatic continuity with respect to $\csecondgroup$~\cite{HodgesHodkinsonLascarShelah}.
+With the exception of $\sA_{\mathrm{CH}}$ these examples are already mentioned in~\cite{EJMPP}; the claimed properties are easy to prove for $\sA_{\mathrm{CH}}$. \end{example} \cite{EJMMMP-zariski} also show that the endomorphism monoid of the countable atomless Boolean algebra $\pau{\sB_\infty}$ has Property~$\mathrm{X}$ with respect to its automorphism group, and the latter is known to have automatic continuity with respect to $\csecondgroup$.

-The following proposition can be applied to deduce that the examples above whose automorphism group has automatic continuity with respect to $\csecondgroup$ are such that their endomorphism monoids have automatic continuity with respect to $\csecondsemi$:
+The following proposition can be applied to deduce that the examples above whose automorphism \pau{groups have} automatic continuity with respect to $\csecondgroup$ are such that their endomorphism monoids have automatic continuity with respect to $\csecondsemi$:

 \begin{proposition}[{\cite[Proposition 4.1]{EJMMMP-zariski}}] Let $G\in\csecondgroup$.
 Then, $G$ has automatic continuity with respect to $\csecondgroup$ if and only if it has automatic continuity with respect to $\csecondsemi$. \end{proposition}